Welcome to the Antony Kidman Foundation

 Donate now

-Supporting the work of the Kidman Centre, UTS
+Supporting the work of The Kidman Centre, UTS

 The Kidman Centre, UTS is an internationally recognised youth mental health research and treatment centre.
 It is part of the University of Technology, Sydney and is located within the Prince of Wales hospital precinct in Randwick, New South Wales.